wiqid/AepelzensModules/README.md

 ## HexMix

 You are probably wondering if we really need another mixer.
-There are already various options to choose from and some of them are quite nice but for some reason nobody includes equalizers (at least none that i know of).
+There are already various options to choose from and some of them are quite nice but for some reason nobody includes equalizers.
 So here is one that does.
 It is inspired by Befacos Hexmix.
 I took some freedom with the layout and made the whole thing more compact though.
 The equalizers are also modelled after the Hexmix.
 You can see the Frequency-Response of the channel-EQs in the graphic below.
 As you can see, they provide a pretty serious boost (±12dB at 100, 1k and 10k Hz), so watch your levels, I'm not clipping the output.
 The Master-EQ is nearly identical but softer (only ±6 db).

 ![channelEQs](https://github.com/wiqid/repelzen/blob/master/images/hexmixFreqResponse.png)

 ## GateSeq

 A Gate Sequencer with pattern support intended for polyrhythms.
 Every channel has it's own clock input and length.
 There is also a global clock input and an internal clock.
 Furthermore each channel has a probability setting that sets the probability that an active beat will be sent out.

 To set the length for a channel hit the length button.
 It will turn red to indicate that you are now in length-mode.
 In this mode every channel has a red step button (or a yellow one if that step is also active) which indicates the last step in the sequence.
 Just press another step to change the length.
 To leave length-mode push the length button again.
 The length settings are tied to the pattern and will get copied if you copy a pattern.

 To copy a pattern, select the pattern you want to copy first.
 Push the copy button to enable copy-mode, switch to the target pattern and hit the copy button again to paste your pattern.
 This will overwrite the target pattern.

 The switch over the pattern input determines wheater all channel positions should be reset when switching patterns (i. e. start the pattern from the beginning).
 This might be useful to realign the channels when switching from a pattern that uses different lengths per channel.
 When inactive the pattern will just keep running.

 ### Pattern Merging

 You can create new patterns out of existing ones by merging them.
 The workflow is similar to copying.
 Select the base-pattern first and push the merge button.
 Now select another pattern and this new pattern will get merged with the base-pattern according to the merge-mode (selected with the knob below the merge button).
 The base pattern defines the channel lengths (this might change in future versions).
 Currently the following merge modes are available:
 * OR
 * AND
 * XOR